 Christmas Letter from Rev Craig

-That is why Mary sang her song, and the shepherds left their fields, and the magi followed the path of the star until they found Jesus, and were able to worship not only a child in a manger, but the Incarnate God, and Lord of Life - as big and complex, and as dangerous and deliriously wonderful, as it is!
+That is why Mary sang her song, why the shepherds left their fields, and why the magi followed the star.
+They weren’t just celebrating a baby in a manger.
+They were worshipping the Incarnate God, the Lord of Life.

-If you’re seeking and praying for a Christmas miracle I invite you to join me and others in the Candlelit sanctuary of Markham Baptist Church this Christmas Eve at 7pm.
-I really don’t believe in magic, but I do believe in the miracle of God among us, opening a way to faith, hope, love and peace.
-What a great evening to bring a friend with you to sing with us the carols of Christmas and listen for God to speak to us amid the circumstances of our lives.
+If you are seeking a miracle this Christmas, I invite you to join me and others at Markham Baptist Church on Christmas Eve at 7 PM.
+In the warmth of a candlelit sanctuary, we will sing the carols of Christmas and listen to God’s voice in our lives.
+I don’t believe in magic, but I believe in the miracle of God’s presence opening the way to faith, hope, love, and peace.
+This is the perfect evening to bring a friend and experience the wonder of Christmas together.

 Enthusiastically,